Polinakleidman/Formal_language/README.md

 # Cocke - Younger - Kasami algorithm & Chomsky normal form
 ----
 ## Grammatic description:
-1. Both letters from alphabet and not terminals have type int
+1. Both letters from alphabet and not-terminals have type int
 2. Alphabet is contained in set _alphabet
-3. Not terminals are contained in set _not_terminals
+3. Not-terminals are contained in set _not_terminals
 4. Right part in every rule is vector<int>
     #### example: